rebelsky/sams-assorted-musings-reflections/joc-linking-endnotes.md

 and somehow Markdown would tie it all together.
 So here's the fun part:
-Markdown treats anything of the form "*left bracket, character sequence, right bracket, colon, single word*" as a link to be incorprated elsewhere.
+Markdown treats anything of the form "*left bracket, character sequence, right bracket, colon, single word*" as a link to be incorporated elsewhere.
 However, most of the time that it sees the quite similar "*left bracket, character sequence, right bracket, colon, multiple words*", it leaves it as is.
 How had I never learned that previously?